mmmray/mmmray.github.io/0rtt.md

 * Mux, optional
 * "The protocol", e.g. VLESS or Vmess

-Each of these layers "is 0-RTT"... or doesn't.
+Each of these layers "is 0-RTT"... or isn't.
 What that really means is: Does the given layer add a roundtrip when creating a full connection (and therefore increase latency), or does it not?